FAQs

 We also operate an electric buggy on site which can help transfer you in and out of the camping area, for a fee of £5 each way.
 This can be booked on site.

-Located in our courtyard, WILD HQ is home to our bar where you can enjoy a selection of local craft beer, wines, spirits and speciality cocktails.
+Located in our courtyard, WILD HQ is home to our bar where you can enjoy a selection of local craft beer on tap, wines, spirits and speciality cocktails.

-Our on-site shop, located at the bar area, offers award-winning local ice cream from ‘Riverside Dairy’, empanadas from ‘De Nadas’ as well as logs, kindling, camping supplies, snacks and other treats.
+Our on-site shop, located at the bar area, offers award-winning real dairy ice cream as well as logs, kindling, snacks and other treats.

 The bar and shop is open throughout the week with limited hours on Mondays and Tuesdays.